solana-labs/solana/book/src/leader-rotation.md

 Two partitions that are generating half of the blocks each.
 Neither is coming to a definitive supermajority fork.
-Both will cross epoch 100 and 200 without actually committing to a root and therefore a cluster wide commitment to a new Leader Schedule.
+Both will cross epoch 100 and 200 without actually committing to a root and therefore a cluster wide commitment to a new leader schedule.

 In this unstable scenario, multiple valid leader schedules exist.

-* An Leader Schedule is generated for every fork whose direct parent is in the previous epoch.
+* A leader schedule is generated for every fork whose direct parent is in the previous epoch.

-* The Leader Schedule is valid after the start of the next epoch for descendant forks until it is updated.
+* The leader schedule is valid after the start of the next epoch for descendant forks until it is updated.

 Each partition's schedule will diverge after the partition lasts more than an epoch.
 For this reason, the epoch duration should be selected to be much much larger then slot time and the expected length for a fork to be committed to root.
-If the epoch time is 6 standard deviations longer than the median partition time, then the likelyhood of a partition longer than an epoch is 1:1 million.
+If the epoch time is 6 standard deviations longer than the median partition time, then the likelihood of a partition longer than an epoch is 1:1 million.

 ## Leader Schedule Generation at Genesis